Prague Travel Guide

 Best time to visit Prague

-Midsummer is high season for a holiday in Prague, but this has the disadvantage of bringing in thousands of visitors to bask in the sunny weather.
+Midsummer is high season for a holiday in Prague, with droves of visitors coming to bask in the sunny weather.
 The best time to travel to Prague for those not wanting to join the crowds is in spring (April/May) or autumn (September/October) when the crowds have thinned and the weather is still pleasant.
 Read more on Prague's Climate and Weather.